Alexander Razeghi: Professional career

-Alongside Cooper Woestendick, Razeghi won his first Pro title at the Vero Beach 15K Futures In Vero Beach, Florida on April 27, 2024.
+Alongside Cooper Woestendick, Razeghi won his first Pro title at the M15 Vero Beach, Florida on 27 April 2024.

-Razeghi and Nikita Samuel Filin were awarded a wild card into the main draw of the 2024 US Open men's doubles tournament.
+Razeghi and compatriot Nikita Samuel Filin were awarded a wild card into the main draw of the 2024 US Open men's doubles tournament.
+In July 2025, Razeghi won his second Futures title in doubles, at the M25 Edwardsville.

 Personal life

-In November 2023, he signed a letter of intent to attend Stanford University.
+In November 2023, Razeghi signed a letter of intent to attend Stanford University.